mpirun_chgm — run a MPIch/GM MPI program on a ParaStation MPI cluster

 one hostname per line.
 Depending on the existence of the

-environment variable PSI_NODES_SORT
+environment variable PSI_NODES_SORT and the presence

-option, the ordering of the nodes
+of the -sort option, the ordering of the nodes

-within the hostfile
+within the hostfile might be relevant.

 If the number of spawned processes exceeds the number of nodes within the partition, some nodes may get more than one process.

-If any of the environment variables PSI_NODES
+If any of the environment variables PSI_NODES,

-or PSI_HOSTFILE
+PSI_HOSTS or PSI_HOSTFILE is set,

 this option must not be given.